Approximate Walking Time: 5-7 hours

 It’s then a 3-4 km hike through scrubby plains with quite a bit of mud around even on such a hot day.

-The muddy sections can be quite tricky and there’s a small creek to negotiate too.
+The muddy sections can be quite tricky and there is a small creek to negotiate too.

 As you approach Red Point Hills you’ll spot the track looking particularly steep as it heads up and over.